kean/Nuke/Tests/DefectRepros/DETAILS.md

 - `transfer: 0 bytes` on a failure is partly the existing convention.
 As a control, a download that started and failed (`notConnectedToInternet`) also prints `transfer: 0 bytes` and `network · 0 bytes`, and the existing test `failureCarriesTheErrorCode` expects `.network` for that case.
 - What is wrong is narrower: a stage that never started claims a network source and a byte count.
 A logger that reads `metrics.bytes != nil` as "a request went out" will miscount delegate refusals.

 The same report also counts the unstarted download as `network 0.5 ms (43%)` in the `time:` line.
-That is a separate problem (see bugs/diagnostics--never-started-stage-counted-as-work.swift) and not part of this finding.
+That is a separate problem (D13) and not part of this finding.

 **Suggested fix:**